 This is a critical mistake.

 You put in a lot of effort to find your ideal home because you’ll be living there for years—maybe even decades.
 And as long as you’re living in your home, you’ll be paying for it.
-That’s why it’s important to take the time to do your research and find a mortgage loan officer (at a broker or lender) who can offer you competitive rates and an education.
-A good mortgage loan officer will be your ally throughout the home buying process, answering your questions and providing support as you jump through all the hoops to secure a mortgage.
+That’s why it’s important to take the time to do your research and find a mortgage loan officer who can offer you competitive rates and an education.
+A good mortgage loan officer will be your ally throughout the home buying process.
+They answer your questions and providing support as you jump through all the hoops to secure a mortgage.

 The Difference Between Mortgage Lenders and Brokers